 Las Vegas – October 1, 2017 marked the deadliest mass shooting in modern US history.
 Other outlets have more details of the attack, and we are keeping an eye on developments and the responses to this tragedy.
-The death toll from an attack on a Las Vegas Strip country music concert has risen to 59 people with 527 people injured.
+The toll from the attack: 58 people killed, 527 people injured.

 The shootings took place during the Route 91 Harvest Music Festival.
 The shooter was in a room at the Mandalay Bay Resort and Casino on the 32nd floor which overlooked the outdoor area.
 The suspect killed himself after authorities attempted to enter the room.